amirftest/income-ml-svm-classifier/README.md

   ####SVM_handler
   * For training the svm machine, i used SCV(C-Support Vector Classification),  and applied the SelectKBest ,feature selection algorithm, to minimize the error percentage.
- * training/testing status var was created to handle multi-thread environment and preventing unnecessary repeated job
+ * training/testing status var was created to handle multi-thread environment and preventing unnecessary repeated job.

   ####GUI
   * I've used tkinter for making the gui and messagebox to alert the user.
 In order to make the gui responsive, for each task a new thread will be created.
-   * To handle Cuncurrency issues, a boolean var will be checked to see if some task already been done / in process
+   * To handle Cuncurrency issues, a boolean var will be checked to see if some task already been done / in process.

 ## Installation